For an optimal view of our website, please rotate your tablet horizontally.

 On the occasion of the inauguration of the A.M.
-Qattan Foundation’s new building, its Public Programme presents the exhibition Subcontracted Nations, which will run from the 28th June until the 29th September 2018.
+Qattan Foundation’s new building, its Public Programme presents the exhibition Subcontracted Nations, which will run until the 29th September 2018.

 Subcontracted Nations is a group exhibition that questions differing concepts of nation.
 In these times, we are seeing major transformations in these concepts through rhetorical and political discourse across many corners of the globe.

 The exhibition draws its title from the proliferation of the processes of sub-contracting found in our world today ―whether it is the sub-contracting of health services, or the privatization of public resources including education.
 These processes have been instrumental in the fragmentation and compartmentalization of public services and the diminution of the role and obligations of the state.

 Another question the exhibition poses is how the different forms of neo-liberal orders in societies are being kept within socially and economically acceptable limits, in a manner considered optimal for preventing dissent and thus serving to maintain the delusion of social agency.
 The effects of these neo-liberal mechanisms have become intrinsically entrenched in the production of day-to-day relationships, from family to sexual relations, to the status of citizenship and the structure of politics.
 This imposition of neo-liberal mechanisms has contributed in numerous ways to the transformation of the individual through reformatory techniques, pre-designed lifestyles, dependency, and so forth.